mmbaguette/Roblox-VR-with-Webcam/README.md

 - Open the file `main.py` in a text editor like Notepad or an IDE like [vscode](code.visualstudio.com)
 - Edit the following variables at the top:
   - **username**: Change this to your Roblox username, not your display name
-  - **authorization**: A string value used as an access token for servers to verify your identity.
-A *3D Roblox* button in supported games will appear and give you instructions for this.
+  - **authorization**: A **temporary** string value used as an access token for servers to verify your identity.
+A *3D Roblox* button in supported games will appear and give you instructions to use this (required).
   - **upload_url**: The URL of the HTTP request that will upload the pose data every **cooldown** seconds.
   - **cooldown**: Delay in seconds between each upload request.
 You don't need to change this.
 - Now run the Python script `main.py` by double clicking the file to open with Python, or right click on the file on Windows > Open with > Python or open up a command prompt or terminal, and type `python [FILEPATH TO main.py]`